pinorobotics/msgmonster/README.md

 Where:

-INPUT_FOLDER - msg file
+- `INPUT_FILE` - msg file

-INPUT_FOLDER - folder with msg subdirectory where msg files are stored
+- `INPUT_FOLDER` - folder with msg subdirectory where msg files are stored

-OUTPUT_FOLDER - output folder where to place all generated Java classes
+- `OUTPUT_FOLDER` - output folder where to place all generated Java classes

 # Examples